Semaeopus/OFF-GRID-hacktion-figures/README.md

 These models are a work in progress and how only had a first pass print test, please feel free to improve upon them!

+We advise that you look at how to 3D print to the specifications that you want; mainly height.

+We have provided files with and without bases.
+Those models without bases are untested and very unlikely to be able to stand without a base.

 ### These models are provided under Creative Commons CC BY-NC-SA 4.0

 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)